Christina Aguilera in Concert: Critical reception

 Brad Cawn from Chicago Tribune writes the singer's show at the famed United Center was not what he was expecting.
 He continues, "Her long tresses came straight out of Madonna's Blond Ambition World Tour; her song-ending vocal riffing right from Mariah Carey's sky-high multi-octave schtick; and the starkly modern stage was more 'N Sync than Nickelodeon.
 Playing to both sides of her image, she left her belly button exposed, and flirted conservatively—if there is such a thing—with the vague sexuality of the music penned for her".
 Ed Masley from Pittsburgh Post-Gazette states Aguilera charmed her hometown crowd at the Post-Gazette Pavilion, giving the audience a "live" show.
 He goes on to say "As she proved repeatedly last night, she has the voice to be a major force in R&B for years to come.
 But this could be her only chance to be the second biggest female artist of her generation with the lunchbox set".

 Roger Moore from The Orlando Sentinel comments that Aguilera proved to be "real" for her concert at the TD Waterhouse Centre—in comparison to Spears (who performed at the same venue two weeks before Aguilera).
 He says, "Of course, it's like comparing Gouda with Cheez Whiz.
 Britney was all over-choreographed, pre-packaged, and tape-recorded.
 Christina, on the other hand, is the real deal.
 Real stage banter.
 Real stage presence.
 Heck, real singing.
 What a relief to hear a bubble-gummer with real pipes tear into her tunes, letting six back-up dancers do the heavy lifting and leaving the tape recording to NBC's Olympics coverage".

 Broadcasts and recordings

 While headlining Psykoblast Tour in Canada, the final concert in Vancouver premiered on August 2, 2000.
 Called, "Christina: Live from Vancouver", the concert special aired on CTV and YTV.
-Selections from the concert were available on online on "Click2Music".
-In London, her performance at Party in the Park aired on T4 lived.
+Selections from the concert were available online on "Click2Music".
+In London, her performance at Party in the Park aired on T4 Lived.
 In 2001, her concert at the NHK Hall in Tokyo aired on MTV Japan on February 9, 2001.
 The concert was streamed live on the day of the concert via Aguilera's "Click2Music" website.